rtzm/spellcast/README.md

 ## Algorithm

 When you click the Start button, the algorithm begins reading the images from your camera into a canvas element.
 It then finds the best points for analysis in the image using YAPE06 corner detection, and reads those corners into a frame-by-frame analysis called Lukas-Kanade optical flow.
 (Both the corner detection and the optical flow analysis are supplied by a library called [jsfeat](https://inspirit.github.io/jsfeat/).
 This gives the general flow of 100 or so points in the image, which can be averaged to give the overall directional movement of the camera.
 This is then read back into a canvas element on the screen as the red line drawing you see.
 When you click the Stop button, that drawing is processed by an OCR library called [Tesseract.js](http://tesseract.projectnaptha.com/), which returns the first (farthest to the left) symbol that it can read.

-## Developing

-Right, the proof of concept is being served statically from the index.html, but there is also an express app.
-You can clone the repo down and run it locally using: `DEBUG=spellcast:* npm start`.